-Did you see the New York Times headline Original Big Bird, Caroll Spinney, Leaves ‘Sesame Street’ After Nearly 50 years.
-What were your thoughts?
-Initially I was sad, which is unusual because I’m usually dancing around and giving high fives when someone retires.
-I think of retirement as the time when you finally get to rest a little.
-Slow down, get out of bed later in the morning, and not to the sound of an alarm.
-Retirement is a time in your life to sit and sip a cup of coffee while greeting the day, then take a hike and have lunch with friends.
-I realize that’s not always the case in retirement.
-People are often forced into retirement because of illness, or when a company restructures or downsizes.
-Those are realities for many these days
+Reading the New York Times headline Original Big Bird, Caroll Spinney, Leaves ‘Sesame Street’ After Nearly 50 years made me sad.
+I’m typically dancing around and giving high fives when someone retires.
+Retirement is the time you finally get to rest.
+Slow down.
+Get out of bed later in the morning, without an alarm.
+Retirement the time to sit and sip a cup of coffee while greeting the day.
+Then take a hike and have lunch with friends.
+That’s not always the case in retirement.
+People are often forced into retirement because of illness, company restructures or downsizes.
+Realities for too many people these days.

-So why was I sad when I heard the actor who played Big Bird and Oscar the Grouch for nearly fifty years was retiring?
-I thought about it while I walked my dogs.
-I realized, like many people, I grew up with Big Bird and Oscar on the front stoop of the neighborhood brownstone.
-Well, not literally but at times it felt like it.
-I’d watch from my living room, sitting criss-cross-applesauce, with long pigtails [like those in the image].
+Growing up I watched Big Bird and Oscar on the front stoop of the neighborhood brownstone.
+Sitting criss-cross-applesauce on the floor in front of the TV, with long pigtails [like those in the image].
 The vacant space my baby teeth once occupied patiently awaiting adult teeth that would eventually move into the void.
-I might be wearing something that didn’t match—plaid and stripes—that was my style.
-But I’d be watching, completely mesmerized, and learning from the actors and Muppets alike.
+I’d be wearing something that didn’t match—plaid and stripes—that was my style.
+But I’d be watching, completely mesmerized, and learning so much about life from the actors and Muppets.

 Cheers, and many thanks, to all the role models out there!